gbouras13/plassembler/docs/install.md

 Installation
 ------

+Plassembler is on bioconda.

+plassembler should run and has been tested on Linux and MacOSX machines.

 The easiest way to install plassembler is via conda.

-`conda install -c gbouras13 plassembler`
+`conda install -c bioconda plassembler`

 or mamba for quicker solving:

-`mamba install -c gbouras13 plassembler`
+`mamba install -c bioconda plassembler`

 This will install all the dependencies along with plassembler.